 Former Linn Woolen Mill Office – 1988

 In 1977, Florence “Flossie” Southard & Charles DeGuisto briefly operated a store business at the former Hartland Drug Store Block.
-When it closed in 1978, the building was purchased by Bowman & Littlefield Construction who used the rear part for storage and leased the store out for a time to Harry Graff.
+When it closed in 1978, the building was purchased by Bowman & Littlefield Construction of Hartland who used the rear part for storage and leased the store out for a time to Harry Graff.
 In 1981, Rocky & Vicki Rice moved their “V&R Variety” store here from their previous location on Commercial Street.
 In 1984, they moved to the former Davis-Barden Block in Warren Square taking over the former Wright’s Shurway Store location.

 Former Hartland Drug Store Block – 1984

 Following Clair Currie’s retirement in the 1950s, Claude Fisher and his wife, Elizabeth Hart, purchased the former A. H. Buck Store Block and opened “Star Jewelry & Home Supply” which they operated for many years at the location.
-Next door to the right, at the former Greene Cobbler Shop, Guy Lloyd Wood opened “Guy’s Barber Shop”.
+Next door to the right at the former Greene Cobbler Shop, Guy Lloyd Wood opened “Guy’s Barber Shop”.

 Former Buck – Currie Block and Former Greene Block – 1986